-As stated in the the Prime Minister's press release, the roadmap outlines four steps for easing restrictions.
+As stated in the the Prime Minister's press release, the roadmap outlines the four steps for easing restrictions with dates being indicative and subject to change.
 Before proceeding to the next step, the Government will examine the data to assess the impact of previous easements.
-This assessment will be based on four tests which are that:
+This assessment will be based on four tests:

 - The vaccine deployment programme continues successfully.

 - Evidence shows vaccines are sufficiently effective in reducing hospitalisations and deaths in those vaccinated.

 - Infection rates do not risk a surge in hospitalisations which would put unsustainable pressure on the NHS.

 - Our assessment of the risks is not fundamentally changed by new Variants of Concern.

 Importantly, there will be a minimum of five weeks between each step: four weeks for the data to reflect changes in restrictions followed by seven days’ notice of the restrictions to be eased.
 This will give adequate time to assess the impact of each step and reduce the risk of having to re-impose restrictions at a later date.

 Step Two Assessment: The four tests are currently being met so the second step will proceed from 12 April.